FERIT-undefined/Testiranje/README.md

 Available tests
 -----
-For testing this framework I have used [Mikronis webshop](https://www.mikronis.hr/).
+For testing this framework I have used [BrzaKlopa](http://www.brzaklopa.rocks/login).
 If you want to change testing URL's edit Inputs classes.

 | Class Name | Description |